121% Increase in Bridging Loan Enquiries Since Stamp Duty Relief Announcement

 This is in comparison with the average number of enquiries, per month, in the three months from the beginning of April leading up to the announcement in July.

-Whilst it’s fair to say that the number of bridging loan enquiries were lower in those three months than what they were last year, due to inactivity in the housing market during the UK lockdown, the Stamp Duty temporary reduced rates have stimulated a ‘mini-boom’ in the housing market as property values jumped by 1.6% in July, according to Halifax’s price index.
+Whilst it’s fair to say that the number of bridging loan enquiries were lower in those three months than what they were last year, due to inactivity in the housing market during the UK lockdown, the Stamp Duty temporary reduced rates have stimulated a ‘mini-boom’ in the housing market.

 In turn, this has seen a much faster recovery in the bridging and short-term lending market than we were expecting.